cgoldberg/talend-task/README.md

 Regular user accounts authenticate using a **Personal Access Token (PAT)**.
 A PAT represents a specific user and inherits that user's permissions.
-Personal access tokens are generated in the
-[Talend Management Console][talend-management-console].
+Personal access tokens are generated in [Talend Management Console][talend-management-console].

 - **`TALEND_ACCESS_TOKEN`**: Personal Access Token